Jaybsand/Galactris-Project/README.md

 # Galactris-Project
-This is my first intermediate project.
+Glactris is my version of Tetris and my first intermediate project with my own twist.

 --
 ## Log 1. - 2.1.2023